danReynolds/Personal-Site/_posts/2020-11-28-Redux-To-Apollo-Accessing-Data.md

 Let's breakdown each of these modules by their role in delivering data to our component.

->Note: many of these modules do much more than what I've listed out here, but I've tried to streamline the behavior to how it plays into getting our components data.
+>Note: many of these modules do much more than what I've listed out here, but I've tried to streamline the details to the role they play in getting our component its data.
 I'm also not an Apollo engineer and I'm sure they could break this down more accurately.

 1. **useBaseQuery**:
   * The `useQuery` hook is just a wrapper around the `useBaseQuery` hook.
-  * On first render, it sets up a `QueryData` and passes it a `forceUpdate` function to trigger re-renders when the data the query cares about changes
+  * On first render, it sets up a `QueryData` instance and passes it a `forceUpdate` function that can be used to trigger re-renders when the data the query cares about changes.
-  * When `forceUpdate` is called, it reads the latest data from `QueryData` and rerenders
+  * When `forceUpdate` is called, it reads the latest data from `QueryData` and re-renders.
-  * It caches the result from `QueryData`, only re-rendering when `forceUpdate` is called or the hook options like `variables` or `fetchPolicy` changes.
+  * It caches the result from `QueryData`, only re-rendering when `forceUpdate` is called or hook options like `variables` or `fetchPolicy` changes.

 2. **QueryData**:
-  * Class which maps 1:1 with a query set up in a component
+  * Class which maps 1:1 with a query set up in a component.
-  * Sits between the component and the cache and handles data retrieval for the component
+  * Sits between the component and the cache and handles data retrieval for the component.
   * On instantiation, its tells the `QueryManager` to set up a `watchQuery` on the GraphQL document that the component cares about and subscribes to changes
   * to the observable returned by `watchQuery`.
   * Gatekeeps what data the component receives, only telling the query to update if the data the cache sends it passes a **deep equality** diff.

 3. **QueryManager**:
-  * Manages all query subscriptions across the application setup through the `watchQuery` API
+  * Manages all query subscriptions across the application setup through the `watchQuery` API.
-  * When `watchQuery` is called, it creates a `QueryInfo` object passing the GraphQL document from `QueryData` as well as an observable that `QueryInfo` can notify when data related to the document has changed in the cache.
+  * When `watchQuery` is called, it creates a `QueryInfo` object, passing it the GraphQL document from `QueryData` as well as an observable that `QueryInfo` can notify when data related to the document has changed in the cache.
 It returns this observable to `QueryData` so that it can receive updates.
   * Maintains a map of all active `QueryInfo` objects by query ID.